There are many choices for LED grow lights on the market.

 Note: The aluminum of the Spider Farmer will get hot as soon as the device starts running.
 You don’t have to worry about it because that’s the heat sink doing its job.

-We advise you not to pay much attention to that measurement because it’s irrelevant and a bit exaggerated.
+We advise you not to pay much attention to that measurement.
+It’s irrelevant and a bit exaggerated.

 Spider SF-1000D Overview

-Spider Farmer released a slightly altered version of SF-1000, called SF-1000D.
+The SF LED grow lights released a slightly altered version of SF-1000, called SF-1000D.

-The PPF efficacy of SF-1000D is around 1.9 to 2 μmol/J, around 80% of that of Spider Farmer SF-1000.
+The PPF efficacy of SF-1000D is around 1.9 to 2 μmol/J, about 80% of that of Spider Farmer SF-1000.